UpStride/engine/README.md

 - `Add`
 - `Concatenate`

-For most of the non-linear layer, the equation is simply:
+For most of the non-linear layers, the equation is simply:

 $y = \sum_if_i(x_i)\beta_i$